ebrahimmokhtar224/Clean-Personal-Website-User-Interface-/README.md

 # Clean Personal Website - User Interface

 A clean and modern personal website UI built using HTML and CSS.
-This project is suitable for portfolios, resumes, or landing pages.
+This project is ideal for showcasing your portfolio, resume, or personal brand online.

 ## 🚀 Live Demo